 The selected intern will be on trial for the first month of the placement and ACOSS reserves the right to terminate an internship if it determines that the student is not suitable in line with ACOSS organisational principles and values, or fails to perform at the level expected and outlined in the ‘learning contract'.

 In general there is no remuneration or reimbursement of personal expenses.
 Travel expenses to and from the COSS office and home are not reimbursable.
 Costs incurred at ACOSS' request are fully reimbursable.

 The student's educational institution will be required to provide insurance cover for any potential injury the intern may sustain while they are undertaking the internship at the ACOSS premises or activities as part of the internship.

 At the conclusion of the internship, the ACOSS supervisor(s) will provide the student with some feedback on their performance in a brief written completion report as required by the student's educational institution.
 Students may also be given a reference detailing their contribution to ACOSS during the placement.

-Applications are now open for the first term 2013 program - April - July 2013.
+Applications are now open for the 2nd term 2013 program - September - November 2013.